-The program on Sunday through Wednesday will kick off with workshops for
+The program on Sunday through Wednesday will kick off with workshops

-beginners (and those who feel that their skills need some refreshing).
+for beginners (and those who feel that their skills need some refreshing).

-They will be led by certified genealogist Dr. Rhoda Miller, Ed.D., who
+They will be led by certified genealogist Dr. Rhoda Miller, Ed.D., who will

-get the most out of the Conference for those attending their first one.
+most out of the Conference for those attending their first one.

 There are over 35 Birds of a Feather (BOF) meetings along with additional